flovo89/embDB/README.md

 python test_main.py
 ```

-This script exits one test fails.
+This script exits after one test fails or on successful execution of all tests.
 What it basically does is:
 - Connect to TCP socket of running docker container
 - Add / Delete rows
 - Clear database